Abaso007/Heat-RAT/HeatRAT_lite/README.md

 Lite version of [HeatRAT](https://github.com/Nick-Vinesmoke/Heat-RAT/releases/tag/HeatRAT_v3.0.3)
 ---
-🔭Program for remote control of windows computers.
-Written in C++
+🔭Program for remote control of Windows computers.
+Huge functionality.
+It has full and lite versions.

 ⭐Please, star this repo if it was helpful⭐